iman-zamani/VoiceAmp/README.md

 ---

+# Installation

+## Option 1: Install via APK (Recommended)

+1. Go to the **Releases** section of this repository.
+2. Download the latest APK file.
+3. Open the APK file and install it.
+4. Allow installation from unknown sources if prompted.

+After installation, launch the app and grant microphone permission.

+---

+## Option 2: Build from Source (For Developers)

-## Requirements
+### Requirements

 * Android Studio Arctic Fox (2020.3.1) or newer
-* Compile SDK version 34
+* Android SDK with compile SDK version 34
 * Android device running Android 7.0 (API level 24) or higher
 * Bluetooth speaker or external audio output device

----

-## Installation
+### Steps

-### 1. Clone the repository
+1. Clone the repository:

 ```bash
 git clone https://github.com/iman-zamani/VoiceAmp.git
 ```

-### 2. Open in Android Studio
+2. Open Android Studio.

-* Open Android Studio
-* Select "Open an Existing Project"
+3. Select **Open an Existing Project**.
-* Choose the cloned project folder
+4. Choose the cloned project folder.

-### 3. Connect a device

-* Enable USB debugging on your Android device
+5. Allow Gradle to sync.
-* Or use an emulator (a physical device is recommended for audio testing)
+6. Connect a physical Android device (recommended for audio testing).
+7. Click **Run** to build and install the app.

 ---

-## Usage
+# Usage

 1. Connect your phone to a Bluetooth speaker.
 2. Launch VoiceAmp.